Yuanson2022/PolyLMSC/README.md

 # Code and data for the PolyLMSC model
-# It is a mean-field neural network-based crystal plasticity model
 #  --------------------------------------------------------
-The dataset and codes are attached to the article:
+PolyLMSC is a mean-field neural network-based crystal plasticity model.The dataset and codes, involved in the model development, are attached to the article:
 "Multiscale modelling with neural network-based crystal plasticity model from meso- to macroscale"

 If you use the dataset or codes, please cite them.